Littleleaf mountain mahogany

 Cercocarpus intricatus

 Littleleaf mountain mahogany (Cercocarpus intricatus) is a Colorado-native shrub suited to the Colorado Front Range.
-It matures to about 3–6 ft tall and 3–5 ft wide, needs low water, and prefers full sun.
+It matures to about 3–6 ft tall and 3–5 ft wide, slow-growing, needs low water, and prefers full sun.
 Drought-tough native; tiny leaves shed hail.
 Best for slopes and dry banks.

 Photos